rihor/finder/README.md

 ### Prerequisites

-What things you need to install the software and how to install them You will need Node.js: https://nodejs.org/en/
+You will need Node.js: https://nodejs.org/en/

-This will make sure you have node installed
+Run this command so you make sure you have node on your machine.
 ```
 node -v
 npm -v